What To Buy (and Avoid Buying) in May

 What to Avoid

-May also brings with it a fair share of "bargains" that aren’t all they could be.
-Avoid the following, and wait until the deals are worth the trip.
+May has its fair share of "bargains" that are far from being good deals.
+Avoid the following, and wait until the offers are worth the trip.

-The warmer the weather gets, the more people start salivating for the taste of grilled meats and veggies.
 Be it charcoal, wood, gas, or a combination, grills are hot products right now.
 And that means the prices are not.
 Give your wallet a break, and get a used grill from Craigslist.
-Some people just can't wait to have a bigger, brighter grill, and you'll get a great one for pennies on the dollar.
+Some people just can't wait to have a bigger, brighter grill, and you'll get a great used model for pennies on the dollar.

-What do moms love?
-That’s right, jewelry.
-And as Mother's Day is on May 12, you will see high demand at the beginning of the month for sparkling gifts of all shapes and sizes.
-Of course, they don’t go off either, so they won't be going on sale right after.
-Give the bling a miss, and think of something a little different that will not break the bank.
+Moms love jewelry.
+And as Mother's Day is on May 11th, you will see high demand at the beginning of the month for sparkling gifts of all shapes and sizes.
+But jewelry doesn't go off either (unless is has Mother's Day messaging on it), so it won't be going on sale right after.
+Give the bling a miss, and think of something that will not break the bank.

 5. Patio Furniture

-Stores like Target have already started discounting their outdoor furniture, but not by much.
-15% off here and there is not the kind of deal you deserve.
-And you will get massive savings later in the summer, when the shelves are being stocked with items for Halloween.
+Big retailers have already started discounting their outdoor furniture, but not by much.
+15% off here and there is not worth your time.
+You will get massive savings later in the summer, when the shelves are being stocked with items for fall.
 Check your local thrift stores and Craigslist for good deals on patio furniture and outdoor rugs.